Home / Sphincter Saving Surgery in India

 Risks & Complications

-• Urinary or sexual dysfunction due to pelvic nerve irritation following surgery
+• Urinary or sexual dysfunction from nerve irritation.

 Recovery After Sphincter-Saving Surgery